 Removing both earbuds from the case simultaneously initiates pairing.
 Android 5.0 devices with location services on automatically recognize the TONE Free HBS FL7 and display a nifty pop-up asking you to pair the earbuds to your smartphone. iPhone users have to go through the typical pairing process of sifting through the iPhone’s Bluetooth menu and selecting “LG TONE Free HBS FL7.”

 Once the headset is connected, Google will prompt you to finish setting up the device and allow Google Assistant access.
 Updates are made available through the Google application.
 If one is available, an alert appears in your smartphone’s notification shade, informing you that headset access is unavailable once the process begins.
 On March 9, 2020, I installed firmware version 1.5.0#2f09259 and expect more to come.

 Connection strength is ok; there were some connection stutters when the headset was less than a meter away from my Samsung Galaxy S10e, but nothing too severe.
-Unfortunately, multipoint connectivity isn’t supported.
-Anyone who wants that from totally wireless earbuds should turn their attention to Jabra’s offerings.
+Unfortunately, multipoint connectivity isn’t supported; so you have to manually switch from one device to another, rather than connect to two at once.